wjdhamilton/easy-json-matcher/README.md

   }
 ```

 Obviously you can reuse the same lamda in different places.
 The lambda object must return an object which is the error message that is to be used if the value is not valid.

+Occasionally, you want to stop the validation process.
+For instance, if a value is `nil`, then you want to stop the validation process before it reaches any other verification steps where `nil` is unexpected.
+If you want to halt the process and just return the set of errors generated so far, then your lambda should return `false`.
+Not false as in false-y.
+False as in `false.is_a?
+FalseClass`.

 ###Options
 All the messages that define the content of a schema can accept an options hash with the keyword `:opts`, for instance: